Comparing Agile Project Management Methodologies: Scrum vs Kanban

 • Building projects around motivated individuals and giving them the tools and support they need to succeed.

-• Focusing on delivering a working product or software, rather than comprehensive documentation.
+• Focusing on delivering a working product or software, rather than comprehensive project management documentation.

 • Striving for excellence and continuous improvement through regular reflection and adaptation.

 Instead of planning the entire project upfront, teams plan and deliver the project in small, incremental stages or sprints.
-This allows for feedback and adjustments throughout the project lifecycle.
+This allows for feedback and adjustments throughout the project lifecycle, which is critical during agile sprint planning.

 Teams are cross-functional and self-organizing, with members from different areas such as development, design, and testing.
 Teams work closely with the customer or product owner to ensure that the project meets the customer’s needs.